Young House Love

 Hand peeling off large section of gridded wallpaper

-For small sections of glue, we also found that rubbing it with the rough side of a small, damp sponge helped get off little bits that were hard to see.
+Your paper may come off separately from the glue, so you may need to make a second pass.
+For small sections of glue, try rubbing it with the rough side of a small, damp sponge.
 They also sell wallpaper scrapers to help with this task, but we didn’t use one.

 Read the full post about using homemade stripper to remove wallpaper.